 - Do you think this information would help you feel more prepared?

-- For example, would you consider doing anything differently if you knew the baby had a genetic condition such as prepare, consider placing baby for adoption, or consider not continuing the pregnancy?
+- Would you consider doing anything differently if you knew the baby had a genetic condition such as prepare, consider placing baby for adoption, or consider not continuing the pregnancy?

 - Does more information with the possibility of uncertainty make you anxious?

-- Some women prefer definitive answers and since prenatal cfDNA screening cannot provide that, they may choose to go straight to a more definitive test, such as amniocentesis.
+- Some women prefer definitive answers and since prenatal cfDNA screening cannot provide that, they may choose to go straight to a more definitive test, such as chorionic villus sampling (CVS) or amniocentesis.

 - Some women may feel comfortable with their chance of a genetic condition or are confident that, even if the baby did have a genetic condition, it wouldn’t alter their pregnancy plans.
 Or they may prefer not to face the decision of whether or not to have an amniocentesis if the prenatal cfDNA screening comes back high risk.
 In these cases some women may decide not to undergo any prenatal screening or diagnostic testing.

-DNA is contained within nearly every cell of our body, and are the instructions for how everything in our body grows and functions.
+Our DNA is inside nearly every cell of our body, and is the instruction manual for how everything in our body grows and functions.
 Our cells are continuously dividing to create new cells.
-As cells break down, the DNA inside the cell is released into the blood as fragments or pieces…
+As cells break down, the DNA inside the cell is released into the blood as fragments or…

 Interpreting any prenatal genetic screening result can be challenging.
 Because of this, it may be helpful to meet with a specialist, such as a genetic counselor, who can review the specifics of your situation to help you understand what your cfDNA results mean for your pregnancy.
 It is important to…

 With cfDNA testing, there is a possibility to get a no-call result.
 A no-call result means that the lab was not able to run the test, or that the test did not produce a result.
 There are a few possible reasons that prenatal cfDNA screening may not provide a result.…